Giving a new dimension to our climate strategy with the "A Planet of Exception" project

 WHAT ABOUT TOMORROW?
 ZERO PLANE.

-Air freight already represents a tiny proportion of our goods transport (0.03% of the kilometres travelled by our pledges).
+Air freight already represents a tiny proportion of our goods transport (0.03% of the kilometres travelled by our products).
 However, this is not stopping us from strengthening our commitment to limiting the environmental footprint of our logistics.
-In 2022/23, we once again reduced the number of journeys by air by 24%.
-Overall, CO2 emissions linked to transport have fallen by 23% over two years.
+In 2023/24, we once again reduced the number of journeys by air by 21%.
+Overall, CO2 emissions linked to transport have fallen by 70% over the last three years.

 We are currently measuring our water footprint across our network